Scaling an image is one of the most common image editing tasks, and you’ll find yourself doing it over and over again.

 It almost feels excessive to use Photoshop for a basic resize operation, but resizing often happens as part of a larger editing process, so Photoshop also has some interesting tricks up its sleeve for more complex image scaling situations.

-With that in mind, I’ve put together a list of three of the most common ways to scale an image in Photoshop, as well as a bonus look at one of Photoshop’s new Neural Filters, Super Zoom.
+With that in mind, I’ve put together a list of three of the most common ways to resize an image in Photoshop, as well as a bonus look at one of Photoshop’s Neural Filters and Super Zoom.

 Table of Contents